 There will always be someone to whom we can compare ourselves—friends, family members, women on the internet—but, we must consciously decide every day to believe God’s truth about comparison.

-Related article: Constantly Comparing Yourself to Others?
+Related Reading: Constantly Comparing Yourself to Others?
 Here’s How to Stop.

 God made Rachel and Leah in the Bible look different on purpose.
 Why?
 Because he had different purposes for each of their lives.
 Likewise, God doesn’t ask us to be more like anyone we admire on television or Instagram; instead, he simply asks us to be more like Jesus.
 To try to be more like someone else distracts us from the unique path he has for us.

-Through her blog and podcast, Heather Creekmore writes and speaks hope to thousands of women each week, inspiring them to stop comparing and find their true purpose in Christ.
 Her first book, Compared to Who?
 A Proven Path to Improve Your Body Image encourages women to uncover the spiritual root of body image issues and find freedom.
-Her second book, The Burden of Better: How a Comparison-Free Life Leads to Joy, Peace, & Rest releases in 2020.
+Her second book, The Burden of Better: How a Comparison-Free Life Leads to Joy, Peace, & Rest released in 2020.
 Heather and her fighter-pilot-turned-pastor husband, Eric, live in Texas with their four children.
-In her free time Heather homeschools, shops clearance racks, and competes on Netflix baking shows.
-Connect with Heather on Facebook, Instagram, or Pinterest.